mattam82/Coq-Equations/_includes/README.md

     make all install

 Note that only one of the HoTT variant or the standard variant can be installed at any given time.
+To use `hoqtop` or `hoqc`, one needs to pass the following options:

+    hoqtop/hoqc -I `coqc -where`/user-contrib/Equations -Q `coqc -where`/user-contrib ""

-To import the plugin in Coq, use:
+Then, one can import the plugin in Coq, using:

-    Require Import Equations.HoTT.All.
+    From Equations Require Import HoTT.All.